 Traditionally, Indian Classical Dance focuses on narratives of gods and goddesses from stories of Hindu Mythology.
 We are hoping to use this dance form to tell stories of female patients and physicians who embody the strength of these mythical figures as well.
 The Mahavidyas are a group of 10 demi-goddesses, each with a unique strength and character, who live on the margins of acceptable society.
 They are widows, young girls, dark skin, blood thirsty, warriors.
 They are feared and celebrated for their imperfections.
 It is this ability to cross boundaries that makes the Mahavidyas the inspiration of this dance project—a project hoping to cross boundaries in medicine.

-Medicine and the female doctors and patients however, have very little room for mistakes.
 There are so many incredible stories of triumph and loss that are hidden because they seem “unacceptable”, not status quo.
-Their stories and experiences are often untold, adding to the list of injustices against women existing in the silence.
+Their stories and experiences are often untold.
+This project connects these stories to stories of the Mahavidyas to celebrate the humanity in medicine.